Duke sleep specialist Marjorie Kilgore, MD, helps treat sleep issues and sleep disorders.

 When Should I See a Sleep Specialist?

-According to Dr. Kilgore, you should see a sleep specialist when sleep problems persist got more than about three months and are affecting your daily life.
+According to Dr. Soltis, you should see a sleep specialist when sleep problems persist got more than about three months and are affecting your daily life.
 Maybe you’re snoring a lot, waking up in the middle of the night, or struggling to stay awake when you’re at work or while driving.
 You may feel exhausted most days or have trouble falling asleep at night.
-These are signs of a potential sleep problem, says Kilgore.
+These are signs of a potential sleep problem, says Soltis.

 What Should I Expect During My First Visit with a Sleep Specialist?